CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 	SC DELETE "CSAT_Pro Windows"

 ###Ubuntu 18 environment###
-Execute the following commands as root or user that has root privileges (use "sudo" or "su" to elevate your privileges)
+Execute the following commands as root or user that has root privileges (use "sudo" or "su" to elevate your privileges).

 1) Stop `neo4j` and `CSAT` services: